The-Chorus/2D-Table-Tennis/README.md

 - the option for matches; and
 - the option for playing doubles games.
 ### Gameplay
-Pong consists of a game field/window, a ball which moves in straight lines through the field, and two paddles on either end which can move vertically to return the ball.
+The game consists of a game field/window, a ball which moves in straight lines through the field, and two paddles on either end which can move vertically to return the ball.

 There are two players, each player controls their paddle and their objective is to return to ball to the other player while preventing the other player from returning the ball to them.

 *a single-player mode with a computer opponent may be added in the future.*
 *two-player / four-player modes for doubles games may be added in the future.*
 #### Scoring
-Pong uses a basic incremental scoring system.
+The game uses a basic incremental scoring system.
 When a player fails to return the ball to the other, the other player receives one point.

 *The option to use different scoring systems may be added in the future.*
 #### Winning